Scouting assignments determine how your scouting team is utilised to provide you information on different players and teams.

 To use your scouting team most effectively you should take the time to set up scouting assignments yourself.
 To do this you will first need to make sure that you have not delegated this task to either your chief scout or director of football on the Responsibilities tab of the Staff screen.

 Read Scouting For Moyes to get the inside story of the life of a football scout.

-Your scouting range is set by the board and determines the areas of the world that you are allowed to send scouts to.
+Your scouting range is set by your club's board and determines the areas of the world that you are allowed to send scouts to.
 Depending on the stature of your club you may be restricted to scouting in your own nation, your local region, or your continent, or you may be allowed to scout globally.

-You can ask the board to increase the scouting range in the Networking category of the Board Meeting screen.
+You can ask the board to increase the scouting range from the Board Overview screen by using the Make Board Request button and choosing Scouting Range from the Networking category.
 However, the board may reject your request if you have not yet increased the stature of your club.

 Managing Scouting Assignments

 On the Assignments tab of the Scouting screen you can create new assignments and view details of existing assignments.
 You can also change the priority of existing assignments.